 However, if their personal relationship seemed doomed to slide back into the way it had been before, efforts were being made for a fresh start in new surroundings.
 Hollywood was changing.
 As a place to live – a young neighbour was murdered by burglars in late 1959 – and as a place to work, as David was now more in demand for European productions.

-Soon after their return to Pacific Palisades, and just before Hjördis’ unwelcome milestone 40th birthday on 10th November, they made a pact to sell up in Hollywood and move to Europe.
+Soon after their return to Pacific Palisades on 6th November, and just before Hjördis’ unwelcome milestone 40th birthday on 10th, they made a pact to sell up and move to Europe.
 Setting up home in Switzerland became a definite plan by the New Year.
 Taxes in Switzerland were less heavy than other countries, and friends such as Deborah Kerr and Noel Coward already had homes there.
 Around the same time, Hjördis tellingly described Hollywood as having a “stimulating though often artificial atmosphere.”

 “My life seemed to have a void in it,” she later reflected, “and things became so serious that I did leave David for three long months.”